 Diamond Aircraft has flown a new variant of its military trainer DART series.
-The DART-550 is equipped with a General Electric GE H75-100 turboprop engine, rather than the Russian Ivchenko turboprop fittedto the original DART-450.
+The DART-550 is equipped with a General Electric GE H75-100 turboprop engine, rather than the Ivchenko turboprop fitted to the original DART-450.

 The aircraft completed a basic flight programme including a couple of low approaches, system checks, landing gear operation at different speeds as well as short-field take-off demonstration, according to Diamond,